 Have you ever met a fried potato you didn’t like?
 I sure haven’t!
 I was intrigued by these creamy, Chilean potato puffs that Food & Wine described as “a cross between mashed potatoes and french fries.”
 While not usually a fan of mashed potatoes, the ingredient list reminded me quite a lot of gnocchi, which I love, so they were quickly added to my “recipes to try” board.

-Turns out, they make for a unique snack that David and I quickly devoured.
+Turns out, they make for a unique snack that were quickly devoured.
 I really wanted some sort of savory dipping sauce to accompany, but didn’t know whether that was traditional or not (and what that would entail) — plus nutmeg is a tricky flavor to pair, particularly with the minimal supplies I had on hand.
 Regardless, they were perfectly delicious after a generous sprinkling of flaky sea salt was applied — I’ll surely make these again whenever I have extra baked potatoes to use up!

 Fried Chilean Potato Puffs (Papas duquesas)